aws-greengrass/aws-greengrass-nucleus/CONFIGURE_COMPONENT_README.md

 # Configure A Component
-Each Greengrass V2 component could define its own default configuration.
-A deployment, either from cloud or local, would use the default configuration if there is additional no configuration update.
+Each Greengrass V2 component could define its own default configuration which would be used by default.

-Optionally, a
+A deployment, either from cloud or local device, could optionally provide a configuration update instruction to update the configuration for a deployment's **target components**.

+Note: updating configuration is only supported for the **target components** of a deployment.

-## Define Default Configuration
+## 1. Define Default Configuration for a Component
-The default configuration is defined in the recipe file. e.g.
+The default configuration is defined in the recipe file.

+In YAML,
 ```yaml
 ComponentConfiguration:
   DefaultConfiguration: